-STIX/TAXII/Cybox mapping
+STIX mapping

-Submissions shall define a non-normative mapping to the subset of STIX/TAXII/Cybox that corresponds with the conceptual model.
-This non-normative mapping is intended to show that the conceptual model is sufficient to represent high-level STIX/TAXII/Cybox concepts but is not required to be a formal mapping as is defined for NIEM.
+Submissions shall define a mapping to the subset of STIX that corresponds with the conceptual model.
+This mapping shall demonstrate that the conceptual model is sufficient to represent high-level STIX concepts.

 Common requirements

-All models shall utilize UML as a foundation and shall utilize or define one or more profiles and mapping specifications, as needed, sufficient to support the conceptual modelling and mappings as described in the sections above.
-Submitters are encouraged to use or define such profiles such that the conceptual models are intuitive and stakeholder friendly.
+All models shall utilize UML and UML profiles as a foundation.

-Concepts that are required for understanding threats or risks should, as much as possible, be defined in a modular fashion such that these concepts may be reused for other purposes that share the need for the same or related concepts.
-NIEM and other reference models shall be used as a reference for such cross-domain concepts.
+Concepts that are required for understanding threats or risks should, as much as possible, be defined in a modular fashion such that these concepts may be reused for related threat/risk concepts NIEM and other reference models shall be used as a reference for such cross-domain concepts.

 Non-mandatory requirements